Content Marketing

 On a very general level, the comparison between Obsidian and Notion is as follows:

-• Obsidian is a local file-based note-taking application that depends heavily on your folder structures, Obsidian notes, and internal links.
+• Obsidian is a local, file-based note-taking application that relies heavily on your folder structure, notes, and internal links.

-• Notion, on the other hand, is a cloud-first system that enables you to combine notes, tasks, and databases in a single collaborative workspace.
+• Notion, on the other hand, is a cloud-first system that lets you combine notes, tasks, and databases into a single collaborative workspace.

-While both tools boast a great deal of power to boost your productivity, their fundamental features steer you to develop different user habits.
+While both tools boast a great deal of power to boost your productivity, their fundamental features steer you toward developing different user habits.

 Obsidian Sync Migration & Cross-Platform Polish

 Obsidian Sync has undergone changes along with Obsidian.
-Obsidian uses Sync as a way to provide encrypted, cross-platform access without disrupting the file-first model.
-The new migration helpers give you more options to upgrade encryption and move vaults to different devices, thus increasing data security for people who are heavily into offline work and later sync.
+Obsidian uses Sync to provide encrypted, cross-platform access without disrupting the file-first model.
+The new migration helpers give you more options to upgrade encryption and move vaults to different devices, thereby increasing data security for people who rely heavily on offline work and later sync.

-Since the vault is still in the form of markdown files, you are free to work offline on your laptop or phone and then let Obsidian Sync do the updating when you reconnect.
-This combination of offline mode and cloud storage is actually one of the most significant core features of Obsidian.
+Since the vault is still in markdown files, you are free to work offline on your laptop or phone and then let Obsidian Sync update it when you reconnect.
+This combination of offline mode and cloud storage is one of the most significant core features of Obsidian.

 Community Plugins and Visual Tools